Chapter 6: Objects and Data Structures

 public Polar convert(Rectangular rectangular) {...}

 Exactly!
 But introducing unnecessary abstractions is over-engineering.
-As Edsger Dijkstra put it:
+As Edsger Dijkstra noted:

 "The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise." - Dijkstra 1972

-The Point interface in the example creates no new semantic meaning.
-It conflates two coordinate systems into a vague abstraction without clear purpose.
+Martin's Point interface adds vagueness, not precision.
+It combines two coordinate systems without clear purpose.
 A good abstraction adds precision and reduces ambiguity—not the other way around.

 Listing 6-3 Concrete Vehicle